 Now, for more dramatic turns, she changes her mind and has the baby but dies in childbirth.
 How does it make her husband feel?
 How long will he blame himself for pressuring her into changing her mind?

-Another life yet she complies, has the baby, but is so unhappy she ends up having an affair, but remains in the marriage and tries her best to deal with everything the best way she can.
+Another life yet she complies and has the baby, but is so unhappy she ends up having an affair.
+She chooses to remain in the marriage and tries her best to deal with everything the best way she can.

 A similar context is that she has the baby and the affair, but it ends up breaking the marriage.

-She meets Thomas, a fellow Sociologist at a conference out of town and starts an affair with him, leaves the marriage and ends up raising his daughter with him while she remains childless in a different life.
+She meets Thomas, a fellow Sociologist at a conference out of town, starts an affair with him, and leaves the marriage.

+She ends up raising Thomas’s daughter with him while she remains childless in a different life.

-Another outcome is that no matter what decision they come to, in the end their marriage and their love for one another is strong enough and they survive anything.
+Another outcome is that no matter what decision they come to, in the end, their marriage and their love for one another are strong enough and they survive anything.

-I hope you’re not too confused, because in the book Donna Freitas does transit from all of those scenarios fluently and she makes it easy to follow.
-And it brought so many emotions to the surface that I, as a woman, have experienced from time to time.
+I hope you’re not too confused because in the book Donna Freitas does transit from all of those scenarios fluently and she makes it easy to follow.
+And it brought so many emotions to the surface that I have experienced from time to time.

 As a woman and a mother myself, I can understand the pressure and struggles an accomplished, healthy woman must face if she makes the unpopular, and often seen as unnatural decision, to opt out of motherhood.